 Sciatic nerve pain is far more common than most people think, producing a sharp, stabbing pain that radiates through the leg, hip and lower buttocks.
-The most frequent cause is a bone spur or herniated disk located on the spine and Fairfield Physiotherapy offers multiple therapy methods to help alleviate the pain.
+The most frequent cause is a bone spur or herniated disk located on the spine and Physiotherapy Tokyo offers multiple therapy methods to help alleviate the pain.

 The “electric shock” pain sensation is caused when nerves are compressed.
 Pain is the usual result, but problems with the sciatic nerve can also cause a burning, tingling or sensation of numbness.
 Those are symptoms that can degenerate into more severe consequences and should be closely monitored.